 1. Lack of Protection for Private Data

-Most consumer smart devices (90% of those assessed in the study) hold personal information of the user either in the device itself, in the cloud, or via the mobile application that integrates with the device.
+Most consumer smart devices (90% of those assessed in the study) hold personal sensitive user data either in the device itself, in the cloud, or via the mobile application that integrates with the device.
 This data is often not protected properly and is often sent unencrypted across networks.

 2. Insecure Software